dilshod996/tocreatesavepasswordprogrammpy/README.md

 # tocreatesavepasswordprogrammpy
-We can create save password programm using the codes
+We can create save password programm using the simple python codes With random characters